ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/services-log-decorator.md

-# Write a decorator
+# Write a decorator - change a service result without monkey patching

 ## Problem

-You want to execute additional functions before a service method is called.
+You want to change the result of a service or extend it without changing the service itself.

 ## Solution

 The solution is to write a decorator.
 Decorators can intercept calls to service (provider, factory, service, value) and modify them.

-In this example we decorate the `$log` log service to prepend the used log level to the output.
+In this example we decorate the `$log` service to prepend the used log level to the output.

 Decorator can only be initialized in a config block.
 This adds some limitations because you can't inject other services in the config block.
 You can only use the config blocks of providers.